UKPLab/sentence-transformers/README.md

 corpus_embeddings = embedder.encode(corpus)
 ```

-Then, we perform k-means clustering using scipy:
+Then, we perform k-means clustering using sklearn:
 ```
-# Perform kmean clustering
+from sklearn.cluster import KMeans

 num_clusters = 5
-whitened_corpus = scipy.cluster.vq.whiten(corpus_embeddings)
+clustering_model = KMeans(n_clusters=num_clusters)
-code_book, _ = scipy.cluster.vq.kmeans(whitened_corpus, num_clusters)
+clustering_model.fit(corpus_embeddings)
-cluster_assignment, _ = scipy.cluster.vq.vq(whitened_corpus, code_book)
+cluster_assignment = clustering_model.labels_
 ```

 The output looks like this:
 ```
 Cluster  1
-['A man is riding a horse.', 'A man is riding a white horse on an enclosed ground.']
+['The girl is carrying a baby.', 'The baby is carried by the woman']

 Cluster  2
-['A man is eating a food.', 'A man is eating a piece of bread.', 'A man is eating pasta.']
+['A cheetah is running behind its prey.', 'A cheetah chases prey on across a field.']

 Cluster  3
 ['A monkey is playing drums.', 'Someone in a gorilla costume is playing a set of drums.']

 Cluster  4
-['The girl is carrying a baby.', 'The baby is carried by the woman']
+['A man is eating food.', 'A man is eating a piece of bread.', 'A man is eating pasta.']

 Cluster  5
-['A cheetah is running behind its prey.', 'A cheetah chases prey on across a field.']
+['A man is riding a horse.', 'A man is riding a white horse on an enclosed ground.']
 ```

 ## Citing & Authors